fzzzy/google-apis-rs/gen/deploymentmanager2-cli/docs/deployments_list.md

 or more key-value-pairs, and is called like this `-p k1=v1 k2=v2` even though the listing below repeats the `-p` for completeness.

-* **-p max-results=integer**
-    - The maximum number of results per page that should be returned.
-If the number of available results is larger than maxResults, Compute Engine returns a nextPageToken that can be used to get the next page of results in subsequent list requests.
-Acceptable values are 0 to 500, inclusive.
-(Default: 500)

-* **-p order-by=string**
-    - Sorts list results by a certain order.
-By default, results are returned in alphanumerical order based on the resource name.

-        You can also sort results in descending order based on the creation timestamp using orderBy=&#34;creationTimestamp desc&#34;.
-This sorts results based on the creationTimestamp field in reverse chronological order (newest result first).
-Use this to sort resources like operations so that the newest operation is returned first.

-        Currently, only sorting by name or creationTimestamp desc is supported.

 * **-p filter=string**
     - A filter expression that filters resources listed in the response.
 The expression must specify the field name, a comparison operator, and the value that you want to use for filtering.
 The value must be a string, a number, or a boolean.
 The comparison operator must be either =, !=, &gt;, or &lt;.